JerBouma/ThePassiveInvestor/README.md

 1. Download the most recent release [here](https://github.com/JerBouma/ThePassiveInvestor/releases).
     * If you have Python you can also download the repository and run program.py.
+2. Unpack the ZIP file to your prefered location and run the file "ThePassiveInvestor.exe"
-2. Use the Yahoo Finance Screener ([ETFs](https://finance.yahoo.com/screener/etf/new) or [Mutual Funds](https://finance.yahoo.com/screener/mutualfund/new))
+3. Use the Yahoo Finance Screener ([ETFs](https://finance.yahoo.com/screener/etf/new) or [Mutual Funds](https://finance.yahoo.com/screener/mutualfund/new)), select your preferences and click "Find ETFs".
+Then you can copy the URL.
     * You can also use 'Quote Lookup' ([example](https://finance.yahoo.com/lookup/etf?s=developed%20markets))
     * You can also use an Excel file that has the tickers listed vertically.
-3. Open the program, enter your save location (i.e. C:/Documents/Investing/DevelopedMarketsETF.xlsx) and input the URL or Excelfile you decided to use in Step 2.
+3. Open the program, enter your save location (i.e. C:/Documents/DevelopedMarketsETF.xlsx) and input the URL or Excelfile you decided to use in Step 2.
+Note that you <u>do not</u> have to create an Excel file, the program does this for you.
+However, it does not create folders.
 4. Run the program, this takes less than a minute to complete.
 5. Analyse the Excelfile created

-If you have made an investment decisions, you can now use the Spreadsheet:
+If you have made an investment decision, you can now use the Spreadsheet:

 1. Download your own version [here](https://docs.google.com/spreadsheets/d/1Mo7o67UpwCxbn9OB7iAX8rrUpoqDMXWWpR3L22RHcAw/edit?usp=sharing) (File > Make a copy)
 2. Enter your order on the Orderdata tab
 3. Copy the Sector Holdings Mix (as found in the Excelfile created by the Program) to the Sector Holdings tab.
+    * The Sector Holdings can change over time but the general allocation will hold.
+However, it might be interesting to run the program every few months (or once a year) to update the Sector Holdings.
 4. Enter the ticker on the Portfolio tab to be able to monitor your holdings adequately.

 In case you wish to use the Mobile View tab to monitor your investments on your phone: